wilzbach/docs.asyncy.com/app/README.md

-# Asyncy App (Coming Soon)
+# Storyscript App (Coming Soon)

-The Asyncy App is the application dashboard and management interface.
+The Storyscript App is the application dashboard and management interface.